spiderspace/mutable/README.md

   in a store and expecting reactivity to work -- see [this minimal REPL example](https://svelte.dev/repl/32ab0ddd41734ca0872a641dd5d8b55f?version=3.46.2)
-- large arrays, maps, and other collections that are too expensive to copy, where mutation is acceptable if we can get store reactivity to work at the component level
+- large arrays, maps, and other collections that are too expensive to copy, where mutation is acceptable if we can get store reactivity to work in components with `immutable` enabled

 We could use a library with efficient immutable data structures, but then we're no longer using plain JS values